(The page was last updated on 20 September 2019)

 All our students, including those from the EU and around the world, are valued members of the University of Aberdeen family.
-We are committed to taking care of them and delivering the world class student experience that they will receive at Aberdeen.
+We are committed to taking care of them and making their time at the University special.

-There will be no change to the fee status of current EU students enrolling in 2016, 2017, 2018, 2019 or academic year 2020/2021.
-Students will be admitted as Scottish/EU fee status students and will retain that status for the duration of their studies.
+There will be no change to the fee status of current EU students enrolling in 2019 and 2020, even if there is a no-deal exit from the EU.
+Students enrolling in September 2019 and 2020 will be admitted as Scottish/EU fee status students as before and will retain that status for the duration of their studies.

 How does Brexit affect students in the Erasmus+ programme?

-The University of Aberdeen continues to lobby for the UK’s full participation in Erasmus+.
-We are committed to our international partnerships and to providing international opportunities for our students.
+The University of Aberdeen continues to lobby for the UK’s full participation in Erasmus+ after Brexit.
+We are committed to our international partnerships and to providing international opportunities for our students and staff.